caio-emiliano/computacao-grafica_trabalho/README.md

-# Car-Driving-Game-opengl-
+# Driving Car Game: Fórmula 1 - Caio

-This is a simple car driving game created by only opengl libraray of c++.
+A simple car driving game created using opengl and OBJ_Loader libraries of c++.

+To RUN: g++ Game.cpp -lGL -lGLU -lglut
+        ./a.out